-- If crop damage occurs, You must give notice within 72 hours of initial discovery of damage - If you previously gave notice of crop damage, you must also provide notice at least 15 days prior to the beginning of harvest if you intend to claim an indemnity - If crop will not be harvested, you must give notice within 3 days of the date harvest should have started.

-Production Report- A report of production from the previous year is also required (see Important Dates below).
-This report must include any practice changes that could adversely impact yield potential and other information as required by the policy.
+- If crop damage occurs, you must give notice within 72 hours of initial discovery of damage - If you previously gave notice of crop damage, you also must provide notice at least 15 days prior to the beginning of harvest if you intend to claim an indemnity - If probable loss is not discovered until after harvest has begun, give notice immediately. - Production Report A report of production from the previous year is also required (see Important Dates below).
+This report must include the age of the vines, any practice changes that could adversely impact yield potential, and other information as required by the policy.